PierreBeucher/cloudypad/README.md

 Paperspace `RTX4000` or `P4000` or `M4000` are relatively cheap and powerful enough for most use.
 A `P4000` can run Baldur's Gate 3 in Ultra with 60 FPS 1080 without issues.

 Use higher-tier instance if you have latency related to resource consumption.

+### How can I log-in to Steam?

+When you run Steam, you'll be prompted to login either via QR code or login/password.
+You can either:

+- Enter your login / password manually
+- Use the Steam app to login via QR code: download and login with the Steam app on your smartphone, then click on the Steam Guard icon (shield icon at the bottom) and scan the QR code shown.

 ### How to play game on Steam / Why does my Steam game doesn't launch ?